Tuition Assistance Program

 The Davis Waldorf School TAP committee considers each family’s ability to pay, regardless of the number of children enrolled.
 A family’s absence of income due to unemployment or part-time employment (including a parent pursuing a higher education degree) is considered for only one year.
 In order to provide fair and equitable consideration for all families, a half-time, minimum wage income is assumed for each eligible parent after one year.

 Families who utilize the TAP process must take the time necessary to fully analyze their finances before submitting applications; they are agreeing to forgo a certain amount of financial privacy when they ask for support from the school.
 The TAP committee (made up of our business manager, a board member and select parent volunteers) holds family financial data with complete confidentiality.
 At no time does the faculty or any other person at DWS receive information related to TAP.

-DWS considers the income and assets of both parents when making a tuition assessment, and is not bound by the assertion that one parent has disclaimed responsibility for educational expenses.
-If either parent has remarried or has a significant other/partner living in the home, TADS or the TAP committee requires the partner’s assets be considered.
+The income and assets of both parents are considered when making a tuition assessment.
+If either parent has remarried or has a partner living in the home, TADS requires the partner’s assets be considered.
 Therefore, the partner’s assets must be included on the application in order for it to be accepted.
-Income, expenses, assets, and liabilities of the entire “new” family unit are considered in addition to the natural (or adoptive) parent’s ability to contribute to the cost of education.
+Income, expenses, assets, and liabilities of the entire “new” family unit are considered in addition to the natural (or adoptive) parent’s ability to contribute to the cost of the education.